We are proud to be part of Leading Learners Multi Academy Trust

 What we teach

 We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RE curriculum, core values, work with external agencies, charities and the local community.
+Online safety is taught through the Computing curriculum and in PSHE lessons.

 We carefully check that all staff and volunteers are safe to work with our children.
 A number of checks are made including DBS checks, references, ID and employment history.
 We keep a single central record of all this information and this is regularly monitored.

 Visitors and volunteers are rigorously checked in much the same way staff are before they can have any unsupervised access to our children.
 Any contractors on site have to read the Safeguarding Information Leaflet before being signed into the building.
 All adults in school wear an ID badge.
+All visitors on the school site will be given a coloured lanyard.
+Red lanyards mean the visitor will not be interacting with children and the children should not talk to them. (eg site contractors) Green lanyards mean the visitor is likely to be interacting with the children around school and the children can speak to these adults.
+All visitors with a green lanyard will have had their current DBS checked by the office staff on arrival.